Online MBA in Ohio

 All the best as you pursue your online MBA in Ohio!

 AACSB-accredited online MBA programs in Ohio are among the highest quality business programs worldwide.
 Fewer than 5% of the 13,000 business programs around the world have achieved this standard.
 Among all online MBA programs, AACSB MBA programs are the best in terms of quality of the curriculum, teaching faculty, and rigor.
 Here we have listed five online AACSB-accredited MBA programs in Ohio.
 These differ in the program (one to two years), the number of credit hours required to complete the program, and program fees.
 Following is a list of the best online MBA degrees in Ohio.

 The 5 online MBA programs in Ohio found below are listed in alphabetical order.

 1. Cleveland State University – Monte Ahuja College of Business Administration

 The AACSB-accredited Monte Ahuja College of Business offers a Mobile Accelerated online MBA program. designed for highly motivated professionals.
-It allows students to earn their MBA degree in 12 months without putting their personal and professional life on hold.
+It allows students to earn their MBA degrees in 12 months without putting their personal and professional lives on hold.
 The program is built on CSU’s philosophy of “Engaged Learning” and aims to prepare students to lead productive and fulfilling lives.

 Applicants are evaluated based on their undergraduate GPA and GMAT/GRE score.
 Candidates can waive the GMAT if they have a Ph.D. or M.D. degree.
-Deadline of application for January start is on November 1 and June 1 for the August start date.
+The January start deadline is on November 1, and June 1 for the August start date.